SWOT Analysis: Best Practices, Templates, And Examples

 3. Focus on Relevance

-Concentrate on factors that are directly relevant to your business objectives and strategic goals.
+Concentrate on factors directly relevant to your business objectives and strategic goals.
 Avoid including unnecessary details or unrelated information.
 A focused analysis is more impactful and easier for readers to digest.
-Prioritise factors that have a significant impact on your organisation's performance and decision-making processes.
+Prioritise factors that significantly impact your organisation's performance and decision-making processes.

 4. Visualise the Analysis